J-Afzal/Terminal-Games/README.md

 <p align="center"> <img src="screenshots/battleships/Battleships.gif"> </p>

 # About
-Simple games that run in the terminal
+Simple games that run in the terminal.
+The software is run by instantiating the MainMenu class and then calling it's Run() method.
 * For all games:
   * 2 players = human vs human, 1 player = human vs computer, and 0 players = computer vs computer
   * Easy AI = random command/letter/move selection by computer